-As adults, we know that Valentine’s Day isn’t important (and even then, we can still feel irked when someone we love forgets).
-But for some middle schoolers, it can be a real heart breaker.
+As adults, we know that Valentine’s Day isn’t important.
+And even then, we can still feel irked when someone we love forgets.
+But for some middle schoolers, Valentine’s Day can be a real heart breaker.

 For adolescents who struggle socially, that can mean watching peers get cards, candy, and even flowers (at school and on social media) while they may get nothing at all.

 So, how can you talk to an adolescent who may come home feeling left out and unpopular on this Valentine’s Day?

 “Have empathy for their sadness,” says Dr. Deborah Gilboa, a family physician and author of How to Get the Behavior You Want Without Being the Parent You Hate.
-“Try something like, ‘I see that you are feeling left out and disappointed and I am sad that you are going through that.'”
+“Try something like, ‘I see that you are feeling left out and disappointed.
+I am sad that you are going through that.'”